NMahmood65/emea_supply_chain_optimisation/README.md

 * **Imputation:** Used `COALESCE` and `NULLIF` to handle missing cargo weights by imputing a baseline average.
 * **Standardization:** Cleaned categorical typos using `TRIM()` and `CASE` statements to ensure accurate vendor grouping.

+### 🧹 Phase 2: Advanced Cleaning for Dashboarding
+To ensure strict KPI accuracy for the Tableau Control Tower, I performed a final pass of data cleaning:
+* **Missing Feature Drops:** Dropped rows missing critical categorical fields (`Carrier_3PL` and `Weight_kg`), bringing the final dataset to **46,078 pristine rows**.
+* **The "Null" Claim Trap:** Identified a system quirk where successful deliveries were exported with a `Null` claim status.
+Replaced these null values with `No_Claim` using Python to prevent Tableau from accidentally filtering out healthy shipments during On-Time rate calculations.

 <details>
 <summary><strong>🚨 💻 CLICK HERE TO VIEW THE DATA CLEANING SQL SCRIPT 🚨</strong></summary>